 100 pts.
 Exam #3 C 73 - 76

-When you enter a classroom, you should turn off your cell phone, as a matter of respect both for the instructor and the students around you.
+When you enter a classroom, you should turn off your cell phone as a matter of respect both for the instructor and the students around you.
+This includes text messaging.
 DO NOT text message during class.
 If you would rather be somewhere else, please don’t come into class.

 It is expected that all students enrolled in this